avwrgit123/Create-first-local-account-on-windows-11/README.md

 <p>Create local account during the create account in windows 11 after the first installation
 <br>
-windows 11 ask you to create Microsoft account when you create you'r firs user in the system
+windows 11 ask you to create Microsoft account when you create you'r firsא user in the system
 </p>
 <br>
 <p>shortcut keyboard key</p>